Skip to content

 • Maintain existing beds of in-channel vegetation

-Winter/spring off-stream habitat flow trial (one fresh of up to 6,000 ML/ day for three days during May to June 2023 in reach 1)
+Spring fresh (one fresh of more than 8,000 ML/ day for five to 10 days during September to November in reach 1)

 Traditional owners